Azure-Samples/azure-iot-hub-large-twin-example/README.md

 - A blob container within the Azure Storage account.
 Refer to the "Blob quickstarts" of the [Azure Storage Documentation](https://docs.microsoft.com/en-us/azure/storage/).

 ### Quickstart
-- See the README.md in each platform directory for further platform specific instructions
+- After reading this README for a high level overview of the solution, see the README in each platform directory for further platform specific instructions.

 ## Problem Statement